I build 0→1 products for complex workflows, from early strategy to shipped experience.

 Every division insisted their approach was unique.
 After speaking with additional regions, we heard the same thing everywhere — that their market was different, their buyers were different, their communities were different.
 And they weren’t wrong about any of that.

 But underneath the variation, we found a pattern.
-Nearly every successful Lennar sales rep followed the same core sequence when a buyer walked in the door — whether they knew it or not.
+Nearly every successful Lennar sales rep followed the same core sequence when a buyer walked in the door.

 The proven sales method